mzfrank/myweb/index.md

 The Pecking Order Theory of Capital Structure (with Vidhan Goyal and Tao Shen) 2020, Oxford Research Encyclopedia of Economics and Finance, https://ssrn.com/abstract=3540610

-# Papers currently under development
+# Papers currently in progress

 [Chen and Frank, 2021, Debt Financing Investment in the Long Run](https://github.com/mzfrank/myweb/files/6823733/ChenFrank2021June02.pdf)